Trees &

 Case 1: The Node to Be Deleted Has No Children

-To delete a leaf node, you simply change the appropriate child field in the nodes
+delete a leaf node, you simply change the appropriate child field in the node’s

-parent to point to null, instead of to the node.
-The node will still exist, but it will no
+to point to null, instead of to the node.
+The node will still exist, but it

 Example: